 As far as DOF (Depth of Field) is concerned, it’s really a non-issue if you use any of the pro and premium f1.2 and f1.8 lenses.

 Have you ever seen photos from the Zuiko 75mm f1.8?
 Absolutely “Bokehlicious.”

 What is Travel Photography?

 Travel photography isn’t only about your vacation snapshots, but mainly concerns capturing a feeling, an emotion, or a flavor of a destination.
 It’s about storytelling; the people, the landscape, the mood, and the area.

 However, you needn’t travel to exotic places on international vacations to accomplish this.

 Exploring local or not too distant places also falls into the realm of travel photography.
 It’s a way of recording local neighborhoods, nearby towns, and cities.

 When having the opportunity to photograph people in their local surroundings, there are certain principles that I strive to remember.
 For example, remember to respect people’s privacy and to uphold their dignity.

 Contextual & Non-Contextual Photography

 I’ve already mentioned contextual photography; an excellent method to achieve this is by considering the subject’s background.

 It’s best if you can make a minimally distracting image, which adds context to the person being photographed and conveys a story or message.

 One more technique used for portraits is ignoring the ‘contextual’ rule.
-Do this by finding a bright, well-lit area which is dark in the background.
+Do this by finding a bright, well-lit area that is dark in the background.

 The lighting will accentuate the subject’s face, making it pop out.
 This works very well in capturing the attention of your viewer.

 Many of my best photos taken of people during travel have been where I’ve tightly framed my subject’s face.
 This is achieved by either creeping in near to the subject or using a zoom lens.